 5. Any student who considers themselves a victim of discrimination and has been unable to arrive at a mutually acceptable resolution with designated campus contact and appropriate personnel may file a grievance with the Affirmative Action Officer - the Director of Human Resources, 106 Suffolk Circle, Knapp Hall, 518-255-5423.
 The SUNY Cobleskill policy on “Grievance Procedure for Review of Allegations of Discrimination” is printed in the "On the Hill Student Handbook/Planner".
 This policy outlines procedures for review of allegations of discrimination.
 Copies of the "On the Hill Student Handbook/Planner" are distributed during registration.

 6. The Office for Civil Rights (OCR) in the U.S. Department of Education is a law enforcement agency charged with enforcing federal civil rights laws to ensure that educational institutions receiving federal financial assistance do not engage in discriminatory conduct.
-Go to Office of Civil Rights for more information orcontact the New York State office of the Office of Civil Rights to file a complaint.
+For more information, go to Office of Civil Rights page.
+To file a complaint, use the Office of Civil Rights Discrimination Complaint form .